DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 437: "Today has been one of those "Hey, Devi!
 Let's do all the things today.
 Except art." days." -DeviCat (04-Jul-18)
 * <missing quote 438, ask CCB for it please>
 * 439: "Thank you.
 I shall tip my headphones to you." -DeviCat (05-Jul-18)
+* 440: "... because once I start talking, I basically don't stop talking..." -DeviCat (05-Jul-18)
-* <missing quotes 440-441, please ask CCB for them>
+* <missing quote 441, ask CCB for it please>
 * 442: "I know you're real." -DeviCat (07-Jul-18)
 * 443: "What is Devi's hair colour?" -everyone (07-Jul-18)
 * 444: "welcome to @Devicat part hooman part cat.
 What color is her beard ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0) ." -derppicklejar (08-Jul-18)